NixOS/rfcs/rfcs/0042-config-option.md

 }
 ```

-### Configuration format types

-In order for a structural `settings` to enforce a valid value and work correctly with merging and priorities, it needs to have a type that corresponds to its configuration format, `types.attrs` won't do.
-As an example, the INI type could be represented with `attrsOf (attrsOf (nullOr (either int str)))`, which means there's multiple named sections, each of which can contain a key-value pair where the value is either `null`, an integer or a string, where `null` signifies a key not being present (which is useful for unsetting existing values).

-Common format types will be provided under `lib.types.settings`.
-This could include JSON, YAML, INI, a simple `key=value` format and a recursive `key.subkey.subsubkey=value` format for a start.
-Sometimes programs have their own configuration formats which are specific to them, in which case the type should be specified in that programs module directly instead of going in `lib.types.settings`.

-### Configuration format writers

-In order for the final value of `settings` to be turned into a string, a set of configuration format writers should be provided under `lib.settings`.
-These should ideally make sure that the resulting text is somewhat properly formatted with readable indentation.
-Things like `builtins.toJSON` are therefore not optimal as it doesn't add any spacing for readability.
-These writers will have to include ones for all of the above-mentioned configuration types.
-As with the type, if the program has its own configuration format, the writer should be implemented in its module directly.

 ## [Part 2][part2]

 The second part of this RFC aims to encourage people to write better NixOS modules in terms of quality, maintainability and discoverability by limiting NixOS options representing single settings to a set of most "valuable" options.
 The general idea of valuable options is that they provide more value (used by people, provide safety) than the trouble they're worth (bloated option listings, maintenance cost).
 Of course this isn't something we can measure, so it's up to the module author to make a reasonable decision, but some general suggestions are given in the next section.
 As more such options are deemed valuable they can be added to the module over time as well.